johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 # Strict with yourself, Lenient with others

-Poor Richard: Neglect kills injuries, Revenge increases them Need more forgiveness -> forgiveness is transcendence (transcends human nature) (Good for mind / Good for future self)
+- Poor Richard: Neglect kills injuries, Revenge increases them

+- Need more forgiveness -> forgiveness is transcendence (transcends human nature) (Good for mind / Good for future self)

+- "We are bad men living among bad men, one thing that can calm us down is to be easy on each other" - William Irvine

 # You can only control what you can control